-- Outrage — by the victim, which is anger that is partly expressed outwardly, which functions to call out the transgressor and to lobby support for the victim.
+- Outrage from the victim, which is anger that is partly expressed outwardly, which functions to call out the transgressor and to lobby support for the victim.

-- Guilt — by the offender, which functions to demonstrate, via emotional and behavioral means, such as genuine apologetic behaviors, that the offender is truly sorry and that he or she can be trusted into the future.
+- Guilt in the offender, which functions to demonstrate, via emotional and behavioral means, such as genuine apologetic behaviors, that the offender is truly sorry and that he or she can be trusted into the future.

 Let’s face it, not everyone who has been betrayed by someone close to them moves toward a path of forgiveness.
 Some might see certain actions, for instance, as simply not forgivable.